 As we are a Supply Only service, some of you will require a builder or kitchen fitter to fit your kitchen.
 If you already have someone in mind to do this work for you, inquire as to their kitchen design skills, many tradesmen are only too happy to assist with kitchen planning or even design the room completely for you!

-Kitchen Design can be a daunting but rewarding task, hopefully one, or more, of the options here will assist you in completing your design.
+Kitchen Design can be a daunting but rewarding task.
+Hopefully one, or more, of the options here will assist you in completing your own design.
 Whichever method you use, once you have your kitchen design ready and have a list of the units and accessories you require, it's a simple matter to return here and place your order.
-Alternatively, you can send us your list of units and we'll raise the quote or order for you.
+Alternatively, you can send us your list of units and we'll process the quote or order for you.